You are currently browsing the tag archive for the ‘ergodic theory’ tag.

 that is not detected at the triple average level.
 As it turns out, this is not the only type of constraint relevant for (5); there is a more general class of constraint involving two-step nilsystems which we will not detail here, but see e.g. this previous blog post for more discussion.
 Nevertheless there is still a similar limit formula to previous examples, involving a special factor

 which turns out to be an inverse limit of two-step nilsystems; this limit theorem can be extracted from the structural theory in this paper of Host and Kra combined with a limit formula for nilsystems obtained by Lesigne, but will not be reproduced here.
-The pattern continues to higher averages (and higher step nilsystems); this was first dby Ziegler, and can also in principle be extracted from the structural theory of Host-Kra combined with nilsystem equidistribution results of Leibman.
+The pattern continues to higher averages (and higher step nilsystems); this was first done explicitly by Ziegler, and can also in principle be extracted from the structural theory of Host-Kra combined with nilsystem equidistribution results of Leibman.
 These sorts of limit formulae can lead to various recurrence results refining Roth’s theorem in various ways; see this paper of Bergelson, Host, and Kra for some examples of this.

 -systems for other discrete countable abelian groups

-, in which family
+, in which one now has a family

 of shifts indexed by